thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ### Exercise

 Draw a diagram of a database-driven, full-stack web application.
 Identify which part uses Knex.js and how it works.

+Once you're satisfied, explain to a neighbor how user input from a malicious user could flow through the system.

 ## How do you use Knex.js to select rows from a PostgreSQL table?